bihorac-LAB/Exposome/Tools/SDOH/Users/User manual.md

 | 12103026400 |

-**Note**:  If you obtain Census tract information for patients, you can skip preparing coordinate information.
+**Note**:  If you already have Census tract information for patients, you can skip preparing coordinate information.

-## Step 2: Using Python Scripts to Retrieve Census Tract Information
+## Step 2: Using Toolkit to Retrieve Census Tract Information
 ### Case 1: csv format

 ![image](https://github.com/user-attachments/assets/a1c5b366-dd78-4173-8ae7-33537e2a1bbc)